tcj2001/bitunix-automated-crypto-trading/README.md

     - position history
     - clicking on the ticker symbol will open the chart page
     - maintians a list of notification which can be access by clicking on the notification
+    - Config button allows to edit the confix.txt file directly from the app
   - Candlestick charts for all timeframes (1m, 5m, 15m, 1h, 1d) on a single page with all indicators
     - Chart is activated when you click on the ticker symbol
 - Technical analysis including: